Pearl Hart: In popular culture

-Pearl Hart is the main character for the play Waiting Women by Latina playwright Silvia Gonzalez S.
+Pearl Hart is the main character in the play Waiting Women by Latina playwright Silvia Gonzalez S.

 The Danish rock band Volbeat has a song called "Pearl Hart" on the album Outlaw Gentlemen & Shady Ladies, released in 2013.

+In CBBC's Horrible Histories, Hart is played by Martha Howe-Douglas.
+Hart is portrayed as a "real Wild West legend" compared to the fictionalised antics of Billy the Kid and Wyatt Earp.